The Manster

 The Manster (双頭の殺人鬼, Sōtō no Satsujinki) is a 1959 American science-fiction horror film.
 Shot in Japan, it was produced by George P. Breakston and directed by Breakston and Kenneth G. Crane from a screenplay by Walter J. Sheldon.
-Sheldon's script was based on Breakston's story which he originally titled The Split.
+Sheldon's script was based on Breakston's story, which he originally titled The Split.

-The film starred Peter Dyneley as a foreign correspondent in Japan who is given an experimental drug which causes an eye and eventually, a second head to grow from his shoulder.
-Tetsu Nakamura played the mad scientist, Dr. Suzuki, and Terri Zimmern his assistant, Tara.
-Jane Hylton also starred as Dyneley's wife.
+The film stars Peter Dyneley as a foreign correspondent in Japan who is given an experimental drug which causes an eye, and eventually a second head, to grow from his shoulder.
+Tetsu Nakamura plays the mad scientist, Dr. Suzuki, and Terri Zimmern his assistant, Tara.
+Jane Hylton also stars as Dyneley's wife.